July 2022 Novel Ideas: 24 Quick Book Reviews

 The police think nothing is awry so Judith takes to investigating.
 Soon, there are two more murders and Judith unknowingly brings two more people into the investigation with her- Suzie, the dog walker, and Becks, the vicar’s wife.

 This book was an absolute delight to read.
 It was witty and funny, and I enjoyed every minute.
+I am looking forward to the next book in this series that is perfect for our list of ultimate beach reads 2023.

 Sophie has just returned from Shanghai after studying for three years to become a matchmaker.
 She is ready to start her career when the full truth comes out.
 Sophie did not graduate.